-Further downstream is the intimidating Cannabullen Falls spillway.
+Further downstream is the Cannabullen Falls spillway.
 You can’t really get to the cliff edge on the left side of the stream (the side you pop out on), so don’t try.
-Since there hadn’t been much rainfall and the stream was relatively gently, I decided to cross Cannabullen Creek further upstream near the stepping waterfalls.
+Since there hadn’t been much rainfall and the stream was relatively gentle, I decided to cross Cannabullen Creek further upstream near the stepping waterfalls.
 This allowed me to carefully walk around on the right banks to get to the cliff’s edge.
-If you’re not good with heights or if the stream is flowing hard, then don’t attempt this.
+If you’re not good with heights or if the stream is flowing hard, don’t attempt this.
 Also, remember that this blog is an account of my trip, and you shouldn’t blindly copy what you read online.

 Extra: Cairns Waterfall Tours

 |Most-booked waterfall tour from Cairns||$115||Josephine Falls, Millaa Millaa, Dinner Falls, Crater Lakes|

 |Cheapest Atherton Tablelands Waterfall Tour||$107||Josephine Falls, Millaa Millaa, Dinner Falls, Curtain Fig Tree|

 |2D1N Waterfall and Atherton Camping||$251||Barron Falls, Lake Eacham, Overnight Camping, Peterson Creek (platypus viewing), Curtain Fig Tree, Josephine Falls|

 Photos of Cannabullen Falls